 After all, driving through the little towns is so much better than flying over them; you never know what you could be missing!

-🚗 Skip to my Road Trips page on my blog to get destination ideas and trip itineraries!
+🚗 Skip to the Road Trips page on my blog to get destination ideas and trip itineraries!

 Do Your Research

 I know what you’re thinking.
 How does research save money on travel?
-It’s actually a huge reason that heavy planners like myself are able to travel on a budget.
+It’s actually a huge reason that heavy planners like myself can travel on a budget.